nrocco/ide/README.md

       ide [command]

     Available Commands:
-      destroy     Remove all ide configuration for a repository help        Help about any command
+      binary      Manage binaries for an ide project completion  Output shell completion code for the specified shell destroy     Remove all ide configuration for a repository help        Help about any command
-      hook        Manage git hooks for an ide project init        Initialize a git repository as an ide project status      Get the current status of your ide project version     Get the version of ide
+      hook        Manage git hooks for an ide project init        Initialize a git repository as an ide project server      Run an ide server for processing long running operations status      Get the current status of your ide project version     Display version and build information

     Flags:
-          --config string   config file (default is $HOME/.ide.yaml) -h, --help            help for ide
+          --config string   config file (default is .ide.yaml in $PWD, $HOME, /etc) -h, --help            help for ide

     Use "ide [command] --help" for more information about a command.